 These balances are disclosed in the "Trade receivables" and "Trade payables" notes to the accounts.
 No provision for impairment has been raised in relation to any of these outstanding balances and no expense has been recognised in respect of bad or doubtful debts due from related parties.

 17: Related party transactions (Continued)

 (ii) The names of the MSAV Council who have held office during the year are:

-NamePositionMaxwell CoweyPresidentMaria BisignanoVice-PresidentPeter WellsTreasurerPaul ElliottFixe out to a ffice
+NamePositionMaxwell CoweyPresidentMaria BisignanoVice-PresidentPeter WellsTreasurerPaul ElliottExecutive officer

-Executive officer

 Rosemary Kelly Assistant Executive officer